 There are many factors that contribute to the cost of an insurance policy.
 Car insurance companies examine risk in detail.
 From the driver to the car, insurers watch closely any aspect that might affect the chances for an accident claim.
 When it comes to drivers, maturity and experience reduce risk and ultimately a driver’s premiums.
 Motorists reaching the age of 55 hit maturity and experience mother lode.
 Combined with a clean driving record and no history of claims, drivers reaching their early senior years have a great auto insurance outlook.

 Age and Car Insurance Prices in Ontario

-Many motorists harbour misconceptions about the connection between a driver’s age and the price they pay for insurance.
-Though every insurance company calculates prices in their own unique way, there’s likely not a major correlation between chronological age and insurance cost.
+Many motorists harbor misconceptions about the connection between a driver’s age and the price they pay for insurance.
+Though every insurance company calculates prices in its own unique way, there’s likely not a major correlation between chronological age and insurance cost.

 There are, however, scenarios that suggest this connection.
 For example, 20-year-old Driver A has, at most, four years of driving experience.
 Driver B, now 28, who waited until age 24 to get a driver’s license also has only four years of experience.
 Things get tricky from here.
 Assuming both drivers maintain clean records, these statements most likely apply: